nebari-dev/nebari-docs/docs/nebari-slurm/configuration.md

 ### Accessing Nebari Slurm from a Domain

-By default, a Nebari-Slurm deployment must be accesssed using the ip address of the hpc_master node.
+By default, a Nebari-Slurm deployment must be accessed using the ip address of the hpc_master node.
 However, if a domain name has been set up to point to the hpc_master node, then Nebari Slurm's router, [Traefik](https://doc.traefik.io/traefik/), can be configured to work